Skip to main content

 Using Question Tags Effectively

-Simply put, when you use tags, you're making use of a system that helps you quickly filter, compare, and understand performance data by themes that matter to your organisation.
+Simply put, when you use tags, you're utilising a system that helps you quickly filter, compare, and understand performance data by themes that matter to your organisation.

-• Tags via Sections: Add tags at the section level, and they automatically apply to all questions within that section, saving you time and ensuring consistency.
+• Tags via Sections: add tags at the section level so they automatically apply to all questions within that section, saving you time and ensuring consistency.

-• Cross-Template Consistency: Tags carry over within the review templates, helping create uniform categories across your entire company.
+• Cross-Template Consistency: tags carry over within review templates, creating uniform categories across your entire company.

-• Powering Analytics: When you generate graphs (like the 9-box grid), Indigo pulls all question tags—whether added directly to questions or inherited from sections—to give you comprehensive insights.
+• Powering Analytics: when you generate graphs (like the 9-box grid), you'll need to set parameters; what are you measuring on both axes?
+The answer can be found in a list that Indigo compiles automatically from all question tags saved in every template in your company—whether added directly to questions or inherited from sections—to give you comprehensive insights.

 🪓 Beware!
 Tagging without a strategy chops effectiveness.